OpenGameBuilder/mygamebuilder-archive/docs/FORMATS.md

 Tile bodies are **plain PNG files**, byte-for-byte.
 They start with the standard PNG signature (`89 50 4E 47 0D 0A 1A 0A`) and can be opened
 with any image tool. `amz_meta.width` / `height` mirror the PNG's pixel dimensions.
-There is no extra wrapping or base64 layer in the archive;
+There is no extra wrapping or base64 layer in the archive; the body BLOB for a `tile` piece is the image.
-the file under `…/tile/<name>.png` *is* the image.
-(The `.png` suffix is appended on disk so the file previews directly; the S3 key itself does not include it — read the sidecar's `key` field for the original S3 key.)

-(See `ARCHIVE.md` §6 for the subset of tile bodies that were intentionally replaced.)
+(See [`S3_ARCHIVE.md`](./S3_ARCHIVE.md) for the subset of tile bodies that were intentionally replaced in redacted releases.)

 ---